 If you’re like me, you use a web map on a near-daily basis for navigation.
 Maps can be used for more than just navigation though!
 An oft-repeated but entirely unsupported geography statistic is that 80% of data is spatial in some way.
 The sentiment, if not the number, is true: you can actually use maps to create knowledge.
 By mapping spatial data, you might discover trends that aren’t obvious in a spreadsheet.

 My research on Mercury involved generating chemical maps of Mercury’s surface and comparing them to other maps made with data from different instruments on the MESSENGER spacecraft.
-Here is a poster I made describing the process for making geochemical maps on Mercury and what we can learn from them:
+Here is a poster I made qualitatively describing the process for making geochemical maps of Mercury and what we can learn from them: